xtendui/xtendui/src/gatsby/markdown/hidden/test/animation.md

 ## Js

-Test direction and queue timing.
+TEST direction and queue timing.

 Slider test should not deactivate and reactivate if already activated (bug skip obj nodes that are in off and on)